wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  (i.e. the number of species).
 Using a number of similar sister family comparisons, we can take the difference in species numbers from families with a biotic versus abiotic pollination.

- This is known as the Phylogenetically Independent Contrast method.
-For a variety of biological and statistical reasons, PIC is now the standard way for testing for trait relationships across plant and animal taxa.

  Using the data from table 4.1, find the families on the phylogeny (fig 4.1) and answer the following questions: